 What's the difference between an electric bicycle and an electric motorcycle?
 That question has been debated intensely at the National Electric Drag Racing Association.

-Nearly 20 years ago, John Paramore was working for an electric utility in Washington State that decided to include electric boat racing to promote recreational areas they were building around a reservoir.
+In the early 1990s, John Paramore was working for an electric utility in Washington State that decided to include electric boat racing to promote recreational areas they were building around a reservoir.
 Little did they know what they were starting.

 In those early days Paramore helped pull together enough battery-laden boats to run through a kilometer-long pass called a "kilo."
 The first modified vessels were weighed down with batteries and had what Paramore calls giant "Frankenstein" switches.
 "They'd slam the switch on and hold on for dear life," he said.